PLEASE NOTE THAT THE RE-REVIEW IS CLOSED TO NEW APPLICANTS.

-The Panel wish to emphasise that the Re-Review process has been designed, following Sir Ross Cranston’s recommendation to this effect, in a way that lawyers and/or financial experts are not essential during the information gathering stage.
+We wish to emphasise that the Re-Review process has been designed, following Sir Ross Cranston’s recommendation to this effect, in a way that lawyers and/or financial experts are not essential during the information gathering stage.

 So far as fees of lawyers are concerned, Sir Ross Cranston made it clear that “[only] costs incurred by qualified, practising lawyers will be met”.
 The fees of Claims Management Companies or other unqualified advisers for this work will not be recommended for payment by LBG in any circumstances.
 Financial advisers must also be suitably qualified.

-A Customer may engage their lawyer to act as a “Customer Advocate” at any meeting as a supportive companion, but also, where the Customer would like it, to act as their advocate at that meeting to relay the Customer’s personal account to the Panel on their behalf.
+A Customer may engage their lawyer to act as a “Customer Advocate” at any meeting as a supportive companion, but also, where the Customer would like it, to act as their advocate at that meeting to relay the Customer’s personal account on their behalf.
 We regard the role of the lawyer in this capacity as distinct from the role of a lawyer who makes submissions on a Customer’s behalf.
 The (relatively modest) fees for a lawyer acting as a Customer Advocate would be met by the Bank.
 Please contact email@example.com for more information.